ringcentral/ringcentral-api-docs/docs/sms/tutorials/message-store.md

 # Working with the Message Store

 The RingCentral Message Store is a centralized repository of all the messages sent and received within the system.
-There are many types of messages that can stored here, including:
+There are many types of messages that can be stored here, including:

 * SMS and MMS messages
 * Faxes